Attention-based Quantum Tomography

 We first benchmark AQT against previous state-of-art neural quantum state tomography using RNN.
-Ref~\cite{carrasquilla2019reconstructing} studied an $N_q$-qubit GHZ state, with $N_q=10$ to $90$, using classically sampled measurements, and demonstrated that $N_s^*(N_q)$, the minimum size of training data for which the RNN can achieve a classical fidelity of 0.99, scales linearly with $N_q$.
-In Fig.~\ref{fig:RNN-attention}, we demonstrate a similar linear scaling in $N_s^*$ vs $N_q$ using the AQT, indicating that these natural language processing models can indeed learn the measurement statistics of a quantum state from an amount of data that grows sub-exponentially with the system size.
-More importantly the AQT exhibits an order-of-magnitude improvement in the sample complexity of learning the GHZ state compared to the RNN, as well as a smaller slope $dN_s^*/dN_q$.
+Ref~\cite{carrasquilla2019reconstructing} studied an $N_q$-qubit GHZ state, with $N_q=10$ to $90$, using classically sampled measurements, and demonstrated that $N_s^*(N_q)$, the minimum size of training data for which the RNN can achieve a classical fidelity of 0.99, increases linearly with $N_q$.
+In Fig.~\ref{fig2}a, we demonstrate a similarly linear dependence of $N_s^*$ on $N_q$ using AQT, indicating that these natural language processing models can indeed learn non-trivial information about a quantum state from an amount of data that grows sub-exponentially with the system size.
+However, AQT exhibits an order-of-magnitude improvement in the sample complexity of learning the GHZ state compared to RNN tomography with a comparable slope $dN_s^*/dN_q$.
+As we will see shortly, this improvement in learning ability from RNN to AQT is even more dramatic in the task of density matrix reconstruction and quantum fidelity estimation, which is significantly more challenging than the task of achieving a good classical fidelity, and thus was out of reach for RNN tomography. \footnote{We note that the linear growth of sample complexity in system size for the classical fidelity threshold task seen in Fig. \ref{fig2}a does not translate to a linear growth in system size for a quantum fidelity threshold task.}

 We now investigate the AQT's performance on a mixed state with a built-in simulated error.
 We consider a 3-qubit GHZ system and assume there is one faulty qubit, which we pick to be qubit-0.
 We assume that the faulty qubit flips ($0\leftrightarrow1$) with probability $p$.
 More precisely, this represents the mixed state